There are plenty of things that I am good at.

 There was one course that led me into the encampment of a homeless war veteran who introduced himself (I’m not kidding!) as “Lieutenant Dan” and offered me a cigarette.
 By the time I made it back to our starting line, the class had been over for 45 minutes and a TA for another class had been stationed to wait for me.
 I never went back.
 (If I’d sent my teacher an email saying I’d gotten lost on the way to class, he probably would have believed me.)

 At the very least, I am consistent in my lack of coordination and interest in PE classes.
 My first soccer game (age 5) began with me running halfway down the field, bursting into tears, and bailing.
 In elementary school, I purposefully smacked my forehead against the metal base of a basketball hoop (...multiple times…) in hopes that the teacher would make me sit out for the day.
-High school gym class is just one long video loop of me hiding in the bathroom.
+High school gym class got much easier the day I realized that if I wedged myself between the bushes and the fence along the side of the track, the gym teachers couldn't see me.

 Moral of the story: If I’m running, you should be, too.
 There is a serial murderer behind us.
 Or a mountain lion.
 Or we just missed a taco truck.